 At-will appointments are made for an indefinite period of time; their continuance is at-will.
 Faculty members holding limited appointments may not be re- assigned to at-will appointments unless proper notice is provided, in accordance with SOM and University policies.

-The Dean’s Office, in collaboration with the Faculty Senate and the Executive Committee, will develop specific guidelines for the use of limited, indeterminate and at-will appointments.
-Refer to SOM and University guidelines for information about faculty members who are at-will by Colorado statute.
+The Dean’s Office, in collaboration with the Faculty Senate and the Executive Committee, will develop specific guidelines for the use of limited, indeterminate and at-will appointments, consistent with the requirements of Administrative Policy Statement 5060.

 A member of the faculty whose salary is paid by an affiliated institution (II.E) may receive an indeterminate or at-will appointment but this will usually not involve